To add MORE variety to my newborn photography, I’ve recently ADDED more backdrops to my sessions.

 - Pairing of lace top as well and pale pink chiffon skirt.
 I have two sizes for the top.
 I also have this off the shoulder cotton top that i LOVE with this skirt.

-- New “Audrey” gown in black, slit on one side (client can choose not to display slit)
+- “Audrey” gown in black, slit on one side (client can choose not to display slit by showing other side of dress)

 - “Priscilla” in grey